mvicens/typrod/README.md

 ### TPD component

-Any tag with any classname, attribute, parent...
+Any tag with any classname, attribute, parent…

 ### TPD content